Otto Dix: The Nazis and World War II

 The Nazi-affiliated German Art Society had defined Dix as one of Germany's most 'degenerate' artists long before the Nazis' takeover of power in January 1933.
 For example, when Metropolis was exhibited in Dresden for the first time in 1928, one of the German Art Society's founding members and most prominent writer Bettina Feistel-Rohmeder pilloried both Dix personally and the depiction of German society that Metropolis offered, in the Society's art bulletin, the Deutsche Kunstkorrespondenz [German Art Correspondence].
-In April 1933, Richard Müller, who with Feistel-Rohmeder had founded the Deutsche Kunstgesellschaft Dresden, sacked Dix from his post as a professor of painting at the Dresden Academy, on a directive from Saxony's Reichskommissar Manfred von Killinger.
-The reason given was that, through his art, he had committed a 'violation of the moral sensibilities' of the nation.
+In April 1933, Richard Müller, who with Feistel-Rohmeder had founded the German Art Society, sacked Dix from his post as a professor of painting at the Dresden Academy, on a directive from Saxony's Reichskommissar Manfred Freiherr von Killinger.
+The reason given was that, through his art, he had committed a "violation of the moral sensibilities" of the nation.
 Dix later moved to Lake Constance in the southwest of Germany.
 Dix's paintings The Trench and War Cripples were exhibited in the state-sponsored Munich 1937 exhibition of degenerate art, Entartete Kunst.
 The Trench was long thought to have been destroyed, but there are indications the work survived until at least 1940.
 Its later whereabouts are unknown; it may have been looted during the confusion at the end of the war.
-It has been called 'perhaps the most famous picture in post-war Europe ... a masterpiece of unspeakable horror.
+It has been called "perhaps the most famous picture in post-war Europe ... a masterpiece of unspeakable horror".

 Dix, like all other practising artists, was forced to join the Nazi government's Reich Chamber of Fine Arts (Reichskammer der bildenden Kuenste), a subdivision of Goebbels' Cultural Ministry (Reichskulturkammer).
 Membership was mandatory for all artists in the Reich.
 Dix had to promise to paint only inoffensive landscapes.
 He still painted an occasional allegorical painting that criticized Nazi ideals.
-His paintings that were considered "degenerate" were discovered in 2012 among the 1500+ paintings hidden away by the son of Hitler's looted-art dealer Hildebrand Gurlitt.
+Paintings of his that were considered degenerate were discovered in 2012 among the 1500+ paintings hidden away by the son of Hitler's looted-art dealer Hildebrand Gurlitt.

 In 1939 he was arrested on the trumped-up charge of being involved in a plot against Hitler (see Georg Elser), but was later released.

 During World War II, Dix was conscripted into the Volkssturm.
 He was captured by French troops at the end of the war and released in February 1946.